 - Ease of Use: Many free website hosting providers offer user-friendly interfaces, often including simple drag-and-drop website builders.
 This makes it easier for newbies to launch their websites without much technical skills.

-Potential Drawbacks of Free Hosting Sites
+Potential Drawbacks of Free Hosting Services

 While the word “free” can be very tempting – there are numerous performance and security risks with a free web host.

 Poor Server Performance